Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Tiling cohomologies

 \begin{defin} If $T$ has finite local complexity, a continuous function $f: \R^d \ra \R^d$ is called \emph{strongly $T$-equivariant} (or simply \emph{pattern equivariant} or PE) if there exists a radius $R$ such that $f(x) = f(y)$ whenever $T \cap B(x,R) = T \cap B(y,R)$ (up to translation).

-Given a tiling $T$ with or without finite local complexity, a continuous function $f$ is called \emph{weakly PE} if $f(x_n) \ra f(x)$ whenever $x_n$ is a sequence satisfying $T-x_n \ra T-x$ in the tiling space of $T$.
-When $T$ has FLC, weakly PE functions are a uniform limits of strongly PE functions. \end{defin}
+Given a tiling $T$ with or without finite local complexity, a continuous function $f$ is called \emph{weakly pattern equivariant} (weakly PE or w-PE) if $f(x_n) \ra f(x)$ whenever $x_n$ is a sequence satisfying $T-x_n \ra T-x$ in the tiling space of $T$.
+When $T$ has FLC, weakly PE functions are uniform limits of strongly PE functions. \end{defin}